 "You really are sharp.
 Is there any chance of that happening?"

-"I can't make that decision.
+"I can't decide on that.
 However, you can help us solve this case," Chu Yi said.

 "Oh?
 Really?"

 "You have some free time during the day.
-Help me ask Jiang Weiting's neighbors if they have seen the same man frequently visiting her," Chu Yi had just thought of this idea.
-This way, it could save some manpower for the Criminal Investigation Department.
+Help me ask Jiang Weiting's neighbors if they have seen the same man frequently visiting her home."
+Chu Yi had just thought of this idea.
+This way, it could save some manpower for the criminal investigation department.

 "Love-related murder?"
 Zuo Xiao Zhi immediately suggested, looking quite engaged in the situation.

 "Maybe.
 However, any progress must be kept absolutely confidential from the outside.
-If anything comes up, call the department immediately," Chu Yi said, his tone indicating that he no longer regarded Zuo Xiao Zhi as an outsider.
+If anything comes up, call the department immediately."
+Chu Yi spoke with a tone that no longer regarded Zuo Xiao Zhi as an outsider.

 "Understood.
-I will complete the task without fail," Zuo Xiao Zhi replied enthusiastically, dramatically standing at attention.
+I will complete the task without fail."
+Zuo Xiao Zhi was thrilled, dramatically standing at attention.
 The posture reminded Chu Yi of Xiao Sun during his internship days.
-With a nod of approval as a leader, Chu Yi quickly left Yongdao Old Street.
+With a nod of approval as a leader, Chu Yi quickly left the alleyway.

 Comment 0 Comment Count